> Pros and Cons of Turbo engines

 What to watch out for when buying a used car with a turbo engine?

 White smoke from exhaust

 Turbocharged engines tend to have specific problems.
-When test-driving a used car with a turbo engine, watch out for a white smoke from the exhaust (see photo).
+When test-driving a used car with a turbo engine, watch out for white smoke from the exhaust (see photo) with a smell of burnt oil.
 It could be just a small puff when the engine is started, but it means it's better to avoid the car, as the turbocharger is worn out.

-Ask your mechanic to visually check the condition of inside engine components if possible.
+Ask your mechanic to visually check the condition of the inside engine components if possible.
 Black deposits covering the oil dipstick or lodged under the oil filler cup inside the engine indicate poor maintenance.
-It's best to avoid a vehicle with a turbo engine that shows any signs of lack of maintenance.
-Read more: how to check the engine in a used car.
+It's best to avoid a vehicle with a turbo engine that shows signs of lack of maintenance.